zilishen/documentation/content/nms/nim/how-to/app-protect/manage-waf-security-policies.md

 {{%tab name="API"%}}

-To upload a new security log profile, send an HTTP `POST` request to the Security Log Profiles API endpoint.
+Send an HTTP `POST` request to the Security Log Profiles API endpoint to upload a new security log profile.

 {{<important>}}Before sending a security log profile to Instance Manager, you need to encode it using `base64`.
 Submitting a log profile in its original JSON format will result in an error.{{</important>}}